AUGUST 10 - BIRTHS

 American mathematician who made important contributions in early topology, and in projective and differential geometry - work which found applications in atomic physics and the theory of relativity.
 In 1905, he proved the Jordan curve theorem, which states that every non-self-intersecting loop in the plane divides the plane into an "inside" and an "outside".
 Although it may seem obvious in its statement, it is a very difficult theorem to prove.
 During WW II, he was involved in overseeing the work that produced the pioneering ENIAC electronic digital computer.
 His name is commemorated by the American Mathematical Society's Oswald Veblen Prize.
 Awarded every five years, it is the most prestigious award in recognition of outstanding research in geometry.«

-American professor, physicist and inventor, "father of modern rocketry".
-From age 17 Goddard was interested in rockets (1899) and by 1908 he conducted static tests with small solid-fuel rockets.
-He developed mathematical theory of rocket propulsion (1912) and proved that rockets would functioned in a vacuum for space flight (1915).
+Robert Hutchings Goddard was an American physicist, rocket engineer and inventor known as the “father of modern rocketry.”
+From age 17, Goddard was interested in rockets (1899) and by 1908 he conducted static tests with small solid-fuel rockets.
+He developed mathematical theory for rocket propulsion (1912) and proved that rockets would function in a vacuum for space flight (1915).
 During WW I, Goddard developed rocket weapons.
 He wrote A Method of Reaching Extreme Altitudes, in 1919.
-Over the following two decades he produced a number of large liquid-fuel rockets at his shop and rocket range at Roswell, N.M.
+Goddard tested his first liquid-fuel rocket on 16 Mar 1926.
+Over the following two decades he produced a number of larger rockets at his shop and rocket range at Roswell, N.M.
 During WW II he developed rocket-assisted takeoff of Navy carrier planes and variable-thrust liquid-fuel rocket motors.
 At the time of his death Goddard held 214 patents in rocketry.
+On 1 May 1959, NASA named the Goddard Space Flight Center in Greenbelt, Maryland, in his memory.«

 Dutch physician who pioneered family planning with the world's first birth control clinic.
 As the first woman to attend university in the Netherlands, she studied medicine, and became the country's first woman doctor.
 She took over her father's medical practice in Amsterdam.
 Soon she limited her practice to women and children, also holding a free clinic for the poor twice a week.
 In 1881, Jacobs undertook the first systematic study of contraception.
 Many of her patients were worn down from too many pregnancies, and in 1882 she began prescribing diaphragms as birth control, effectively opening the first birth control clinic in the world.
 She taught hygiene and child care, and strongly campaigned on women's health and safety issue, leading to new laws.